-- (1) The Master shall, subject to the provisions of subsection (3) and to any applicable provision of section 4 of the Matrimonial Affairs Ordinance, 1955 (Ordinance No. 25 of 1955), or any order of court made under any such provision, on the written application of any person - - (a) who has been nominated by will or written instrument - - (i) by the parent to whom sole guardianship of a minor has been granted under subsection (1) of the said section 4 or on whom the exclusive right to exercise parental powers in regard to a minor has been conferred under section 60 of the Children's Act, 1960 (Act 33 of 1960); or - (ii) by the mother of an illegitimate minor who has not been so deprived of the guardianship of such minor or of her parental powers over him or her, to administer the property of such minor and to take care of his or her person as tutor, or to take care of or administered his or her property as curator; or

-- (b) who has been nominated by will or written instrument by any parent of a minor to administer as curator any property which the minor has inherited from such parent; or - (c) who has been nominated by will or written instrument by any deceased person who has given or bequeathed any property to any other person, to administer that property as curator; or - (d) who has been appointed by the Court or a judge to administer the property of any minor or other person as tutor or curator and to take care of his person or, as the case may be, to perform any act in respect of such property or to take care thereof or to administer it; and - (e) who is not incapacitated from being the tutor or curator of the minor or other person concerned or of his property, as the case may be, and has complied with the provisions of this Act, grant letters of tutorship or curatorship, as the case may be, to such person.
+- (1) The Master shall, subject to the provisions of subsection (3) and to any applicable provision of section 4 of the Matrimonial Affairs Ordinance, 1955 (Ordinance 25 of 1955), or any order of court made under any such provision, on the written application of any person - - (a) who has been nominated by will or written instrument- - (i) by the parent to sole guardianship of minor has been granted under subsection (1) of the said section 4; or - (ii) by the mother of an illegitimate minor who has not been so deprived of the guardianship of such minor or of her parental powers over him or her, to administer the property of such minor and to take care of his person as tutor, or to take care of or administer his property as curator; or - (b) who has been nominated by will or written instrument by any parent of a minor to administer as curator any property which the minor has inherited from such parent; or - (c) who has been nominated by will or written instrument by any deceased person who has given or bequeathed any property to any other person, to administer that property as curator; or - (d) who has been appointed by the Court or a judge to administer the property of any minor or other person as tutor or curator and to take care of his person or, as the case may be, to perform any act in respect of such property or to take care thereof or to administer it; - (e) who is not incapacitated from being the tutor or curator of the minor or other person concerned or of his property, as the case may be, and has complied with the provisions of this Act, and, in the case of a person contemplated in paragraph (f), with the provisions of the Child Care and Protection Act, 2015 (Act No. 3 of 2015); or - (f) who has been appointed as guardian of a minor by the children's court under section 102 or 113 of the Child Care and Protection Act, 2015 (Act No. 3 of 2015), grant letters of tutorship or curatorship, as the case may be, to such person.

 [Subsection (1) is substituted by Act 54 of 1970 and amended by Act 70 of 1979.
 The Divorce Act 70 of 1979 was not applicable to South West Africa, making the amendments to subsection (1) by that Act irrelevant to South West Africa - but they technically applied to South West Africa by virtue of section 108A of this Act since they came into force before the date of transfer.
 Subsection (1) is further amended by Act 1 of 1996.
-The amendments in Act 1 of 1996 are made as if the amendments by the Divorce Act 70 of 1979 were not applicable to South West Africa.]
+The amendments in Act 1 of 1996 are made as if the amendments by the Divorce Act 70 of 1979 were not applicable to South West Africa.
+Subsection (1) is further substituted by section 257(5) of Act 3 of 2015.]